mtmarsh2/ImageStitching/README.md

 ImageStitching
 ==============

 A Matlab module to stitch multiple images to gether to make a panoramic image.
+Also includes code for laplacian blend.

-To run,
+To run, input images into proj5starter.m and run the script